Aayush-0910/Stone-Paper-Scissors-game/README.md

     - Open the GitHub Pages URL and the browser console to confirm the client connects to your `wss://` backend.

 If you want, I can add a `deploy` script to `package.json` and a GitHub Actions workflow to automate publishing the frontend to `gh-pages` on every push to `main`.
 Paste the backend URL and tell me if you want automation and I'll add those files for you.

+---

+## Backend Deployment — Railway (detailed steps)

+If you'd like me to deploy the backend for you, here are the exact steps I (or you) will follow:

+1. Create a Railway account at https://railway.app and connect it to your GitHub account.

+2. Create a new Railway project and select "Deploy from GitHub".

+3. Choose this repository and the `Changes` (or `main`) branch.

+4. Railway will detect `package.json` and run `npm install` and `npm start`.
+The included `Procfile` makes the process explicit (`web: node server.js`).

+5. After a successful deployment, Railway provides a public HTTPS URL (e.g. `https://my-rps.up.railway.app`).

+6. Construct the WebSocket URL: `wss://my-rps.up.railway.app` and set it in `script.js` as `WS_CONFIG.productionUrl`.

+7. Commit and push the change to update the frontend to use the hosted backend.

+Notes:
+* Make sure Railway exposes the project publicly and that you copy the root hostname (not the internal Railway dashboard URL).

+* GitHub Pages serves the frontend over HTTPS; use `wss://` to avoid mixed-content blocks.

+* If you prefer I can attempt the deployment for you using the repo integration; just confirm and I'll proceed.